Leila's Brothers: Iranian government's response

 The Cinema Organization of Iran's Ministry of Culture and Islamic Guidance expressed dissatisfaction with the film as cast members made remarks critical of the Iranian government at Cannes, and Mohammadzadeh kissed his wife, Fereshteh Hosseini, on the red carpet.
 On 1 June 2022, minister Mohammad Mehdi Esmaili said the film may not be allowed to be released in Iran since it screened at Cannes without the government's approval, which he said was against the law.
 On 22 June 2022, Esmaili said the organization had officially banned the film.
+On 15 August 2023, the film's director, Saeed Roustayi, and its producer Javad Noruzbegi were both sentenced to six months in prison by the Islamic Revolutionary Court in Tehran for screening the film without approval.
+As part of the sentence, which is served for nine days while the rest will be suspended over five years, both were required to take a 24-hour course about "creating movies aligned with national interests and national morality".